 This compact package comes with a great fleet management systems.
-Not only does it comply with FMCSA regulation, but has unique sensors and GPS technology to help you manage your vehicles more efficiently.
+Not only does it comply with FMCSA regulation and Hours of service rules, but has unique sensors and GPS technology to help you manage your vehicles more efficiently.

 To start, you just have to plug the device directly into the vehicle through its OBD port.
 Also, you can pair the device with your smartphone through the free mobile app to view your data in real-time.

 In addition, the fleet owner can monitor the HOS DOT for all his drivers through the dashboard data management system.
 Also, all the data can be stored in one central location to be accessed easily when needed.

 Most importantly, the device works accurately.
 It has precise HOS, Wifi, and GPS systems to keep you in control of all your vehicles and dispatch data collectively.
 Once you install the ELD, the trucks can manage their own HOS, while the fleet owners can manage violations from their dashboard to keep full control.